 What is the first requirement for obtaining Bail?

 As part of obtaining bail, the new Bail Act has a ‘show cause’ requirement for certain serious offences.
 According to the statute, bail must be refused unless the accused can show cause why his or her detention is not justified.

 What happens after I ‘show cause’?

-A bail decision will be made through consideration of the unacceptable risk test.
+Following a bail application, a decision will be made through consideration of the unacceptable risk test.
 The bail authority must assess the bail concerns.
 A bail concern is a concern that the accused (if released) will fail to appear at any proceedings for the offence, commit a serious offence, endanger the safety of victims, individuals or the community or interfere with witnesses or evidence.